 The Vice-President (Competitions) shall be responsible for event management including but not limited to, the assurance of competent conduct of events and event sanctioning.
 They shall be responsible for the Referee Committee and for “Judo Ontario’s Age-Specific Rules and Regulations”, including any exceptions to the IJF Contest Rules.
 They shall also be responsible for the application of these Regulations, and exceptions thereto, and if desired, They may delegate this responsibility to the Ontario Referee Committee.
 They shall also act as the athletes’ representative on the Board of Directors.

-DUTIES AND RESPONSIBILITIES OF THE VICE-PRESIDENT (OPERATIONS)

-The Vice-President (Operations) shall be responsible for internal affairs including, but not limited to, membership, membership risk management, dispute resolution and discipline.

-DUTIES AND RESPONSIBILITIES OF THE VICE-PRESIDENT (REGIONS, EQUITY, DIVERSITY & INCLUSION)

-The Vice-President (Regions / EDI) shall be responsible for ensuring Judo Ontario’s policies and procedures allow for equity, diversity, inclusion and accessibility for as many people as possible.
-In addition, the Vice-President (Regions / EDI) shall chair a Regions Committee, made up of a representative from each Region.
-They shall prepare and keep current or have prepared and kept current a model set of by-laws for the Regions.
-They shall monitor Regional activities to ensure conformance with the Regional by-laws with special emphasis on elections.

 DELEGATION OF POWERS AND DUTIES